apache/brpc/docs/en/server.md

 ## Listen to multiple ports

-One server can only listens to one port(not counting ServerOptions.internal_port), you have to start N servers to listen to N ports.
+One server can only listen to one port (not counting ServerOptions.internal_port).
+To listen to N ports, start N servers .

 # Stop server